Q1 2023 global IPO volumes fell 8%, with proceeds down by 61% YOY

-- Only one mega IPO, stemming from the Middle East, with US$2.5b in proceeds
+Only one single mega IPO, stemming from the Middle East, with US$2.5b in proceeds

-- Asia-Pacific dominated the quarter, accounting for 59% of global IPO deals
+Asia-Pacific dominated the quarter, accounting for 59% of global IPO d

 Technology companies, which have been a mainstay of IPO activity in recent years, experienced some sharp declines in valuations and the turmoil in the crypto markets and the global banking industry has not helped.
 While technology continued to lead in IPO volume, four of the top 10 listings in Q1 2023 were in the energy sector.